ron4mac/hosted-file-manager/README.md

 hosted-file-manager
 ===================

-A php/javascript file manager with command line capabilities for linux hosted accounts
+A php/javascript file manager with command line capabilities for linux hosted accounts.
+Because of the extreme capabilities of this file manager, it is strongly advised to place it in a password protected server directory.